 In 2006, with the publication of Homicide My Own, we started a new imprint – Caravel Mystery Books – specifically for mysteries.
 That same year, with the publication of Speak to the Mountain: The Tommie Waites Story, we started another imprint – Aequitas Books – for non-fiction.

-The following year, Mike O’Connor and some of his colleagues in Port Townsend, Washington, decided to resuscitate a dormant Empty Bowl Press, so they asked if Pleasure Boat Studio could help in some way.
+The following year, Michael Daley and some of his colleagues in Port Townsend, Washington, decided to resuscitate a dormant Empty Bowl Press, so they asked if Pleasure Boat Studio could help in some way.
 As a result, Empty Bowl was considered a Division of Pleasure Boat Studio.
 Empty Bowl is entirely independent now, but we still promote each other’s new work, along with occasional joint book readings.

 There are several people who work to keep Pleasure Boat Studios afloat on the greatly respected reputation Jack Estes built through his high standards of authors and books, and his excellent work editing, publishing and PR.
 Jack loved this work, the press, and especially the authors, which he always says is the best part.
 Jack still edits new work and advises me, offering suggestions for all of my questions or informing me of opportunities and resources available.
 Pleasure Boat Studio is grateful to him and his invaluable input.